 Thanksgiving is what clears the way for us to be in God’s presence, it takes our mind off the negative things we have to bear, shifts us away from a negative, critical disposition and resets our attitude.
 This opens us up to experience God’s goodness and remind ourselves of His unfailing, never-ending love and the eternal purpose He has for our lives.

-If you have been affected by Covid-19 restrictions, Lockdown etc and can’t be with your family, we all feel your frustration.
-Perhaps you have lost a loved one through the pandemic or due to some other reason and you’re battling the thought of having to celebrate the holidays without them.
+If you can’t be with your family, we all feel your frustration.
+Perhaps you have lost a loved one recently and you’re battling the thought of having to celebrate the holidays without them.
 In such situations many blame God for their loss.

 Let’s not blame God for our losses but press in to Him like never before.
 If you are feeling bereaved, you may be comforted by reading Keys To Surviving The Holidays While Grieving.